Myrmex/WpfCalava/README.md

 ###2.
 Closing Tools

-Status: not yet solved, even if some even ugler hack might be envisaged.
-Hope someone else comes out with a better solution.
+Status: apparently solved with a hack.

 In AD, tools panes can be only hidden, not closed (as document panes), by the user.
 I'd like the user to be able to hide them, but of course also to restore them when required.

 I thus added a checkable menu item under a the `View` menu for my tool pane, bound to a visible property of the corresponding VM.
 As CM does not have such property in its `Screen`, I'm deriving a `ToolBase` from it like (meanwhile it's also useful to add an icon to each tool pane).

-Issue with this approach: if I hide the tool pane by clicking on its X button (or by unchecking its menu item), I can see that my VM `IsVisible` property is set to false as expected, and the pane is hidden.
+A potential issue arises with this approach: if I hide the tool pane by clicking on its X button (or by unchecking its menu item), I can see that my VM `IsVisible` property is set to false as expected, and the pane is hidden.
 Then, if I programmatically set this property back to true (by checking the corresponding menu item) the pane is not shown.

-Even restoring the layout does not work: I can see that when the application starts and the object corresponding to the hidden VM is being added to the `Tools` collection its `IsVisible` is already false.
-To have it back, I must set this to true and then restore the layout.
-If I miss any of the two steps, the pane remains hidden.
+Often, a null object reference exception is thrown.
+The explanation of this lays in the fact that AD is actually closing rather than hiding the control, and this depends on the fact that the boolean to visibility converter used to bind the VM `IsVisible` property to the AD visibility is returning (as expected) `Collapsed` for false, when instead AD is expecting `Hidden`.
+This is explained in [this post](http://stackoverflow.com/questions/23617707/binding-to-layoutanchorableitem-visibility-in-avalondock-2).
+The suggested solution seems not to work with the current implementation of that converter, so I simply added a custom one (`AdBooleanToVisibilityConverter`).

 ###3.
 Saving/Restoring Layout